meng89/ipodshuffle/docs/tools/sync.rst

 -----------

-Program use `langid <https://github.com/saffsd/langid.py>`_ to identify title text langguage of track and playlist, but not work perfectly, It is suggested that you use "langs=lang1,lang2…" to specify languages range.
+Program use `langid <https://github.com/saffsd/langid.py>`_ to identify title text langguage of track and playlist, but not work perfectly, It is suggested that you use "-l lang1,lang2…" to specify languages range.

 For now, have two TTS engine wrapper: